Ghanaati-Education

 A New Era of Health Focused Guided Healing

-Together, CSR and GOWH represent a paradigm shift in how bone healing inside tooth socket is understood, taught, and practiced.
+Together, the recognition of the Covered Socket Residuum (CSR) and the application of the ARENA-Protocol™ represent a paradigm shift in how jaw bone healing within the tooth socket is understood, taught, and clinically practiced.

-They redefine the post-extraction process not as a binary state of “healed or unhealed,” but as a dynamic, biologically variable adaptation.
+They redefine the post-extraction process not as a binary state of “healed” or “unhealed,” but as a dynamic and biologically variable adaptation.

-By linking research, clinical application, and education, this concept fosters a future in which bone healing is not only observed but consciously guided — for predictable regeneration, sustainable health, and a biologically intelligent approach to oral surgery.
+By integrating research, clinical application, and education, this concept fosters a future in which jaw bone healing is not merely observed, but consciously guided—enabling predictable regeneration, sustainable health, and a biologically intelligent approach to oral surgery.

 The Founder